fmauch/catmux/README.md

 ## Installation
 Catmux is a pure python package and as such it is installable via pip.
-After cloning this repository call `pip install --user -e .` in the repository's root directory.
+After cloning this repository call `pip install --user .` in the repository's root directory.

 ## Usage
 Currently, there is no full-blown documentation, but the example config file in `etc/example_session.yaml` gives a detailed insight on possible commands.

 ### Running the example the most simple way
-After installation, you can run a simple example by calling the following command in the repository's root directory.
+After installation, you can run a simple example by calling the following command from outside the repositories directory.
 ```
+# leave the repository, e.g. by calling 'cd'
-catmux_create_session etc/example_session.yaml
+catmux_create_session $(python3 -m catmux.prefix)/share/catmux/example_session.yaml
 ```

 To see further options, simply run it with argument `-h`: